-- In Opening A, students revisit the Cycle 7 poem: "An Afternoon Swim" for a different purpose: searching for letters.
+■ In Opening A, students revisit the Cycle 8 poem: "Can a Yak Jump Up?" for a different purpose: searching for letters.
 Students each need a copy of the poem, either in a personal poetry notebook or a loose copy in a sleeve, to follow along and circle the letters.
 If materials management is a concern at this point in the year, consider working up to using paper and a writing utensil.
-Or, for now, students could just circle the letters using their finger rather than an actual writing utensil (RF.K.1d). - During Work Time A, Getting to Know Letters (Part 2) builds on Part 1, in which students "met" the sound and name of "d," "f," and "l" and keywords associated with each letter ("dog," "fish," and "lion," respectively).
+Or, for now, students could just circle the letters using their finger rather than an actual writing utensil (RF.K.1d).

+During Work Time A, the Getting to Know Letters (Part 2) instructional practice builds on Part 1, in which students "met" the sound and name of "k" and "y" and keywords associated with each letter ("kangaroo" and "yak," respectively).
 Today, they continue working with the same two letters, now getting to know the shape and formation of each letter, practicing first with their bodies and then on paper.
 If materials management is a concern at this point in the year, consider working up to the use of writing utensils and paper, possibly asking students to skywrite and write with their finger on their hand and/or on a partner's back (L.K.1a).

-During Cycles 1-6, students learned the letters "a," "t," "h," "p," "n," "c," "m," "r," "v," "s," "g," and "i."
-Review of these graphemes and phonemes is woven through the Cycle 7 poem and Letter-Sound Chant.
+During Cycles 1-7, students learned the letters "a," "t," "h," "p," "n," "c," "m," "r," "v," "s," "g," "i," "l," "d," and "f."
+Review of these graphemes and phonemes is woven through the Cycle 8 poem and Letter-Sound Chant.
 Students also search for these letters during the Poem Letter Search (along with the newly introduced graphemes).
-In Lesson 36, students learned the keywords for letters "d," "f," and "l" in the Letter-Sound Chant.
+In Lesson 41, students learned the keywords for letters "k" and "y" in the Letter-Sound Chant.

 In the Closing, students debrief a specific new learning or skill from the lesson and reflect on why it may be important to becoming proficient readers and writers.
-Throughout the module, guide students toward more specific responses (example: "I practiced thinking about how to pull down from the top when I write the letter 'd.'
-That will help me remember how to write it").
+Throughout the module, guide students toward more specific responses (example: "I practiced thinking about how to pull down from the top when I write the letter 'k'").
 Consider asking students to name how they are building habits of character (examples: persevering, listening to a partner).

-- In Opening A, students continue to practice their letter-sound knowledge, using articulatory gestures to support their learning of /d/, /f/, and /l/.
+- In Opening A, students continue to practice their letter-sound knowledge, using articulatory gestures to support their learning of /k/ and /y/.
 This ongoing routine reinforces the taught grapheme (letter) and phoneme (sound) connections.
-Consider providing students (or partners) with hand mirrors to see their mouth movements as they pronounce each phoneme (RF.K.1d, RF.K.3a). - During Work Time A and B, students review the poem: "An Afternoon Swim" and use it for a new purpose: searching for a "mystery" high-frequency word.
+Consider providing students (or partners) hand mirrors to see their mouth movements as they pronounce each phoneme (RF.K.1d, RF.K.3a). - During Work Time A and B, students review the poem: "Can a Yak Jump Up?" and use it for a new purpose: searching for a "mystery" high-frequency word.
 Students are given clues about the number of letters in the word and then search for words with the same number of letters, encouraging student inquiry.
 They also listen for a word as the teacher reads the words of the poem, clapping when they hear it.
 Students each need a copy of the poem, either in a personal poetry notebook or a loose copy in a sleeve, to follow along.
 If materials management is a concern at this point in the year, consider working up to using paper and writing utensils (RF.K.1a, RF.K.1d).

 - During previous cycles, students practiced following along with a shared text.
-Students continue this throughout the module with each new cycle poem. - During Cycles 1-6, students learned the letters "a," "t," "h," "p," "n," "c," "m," "r," "v," "s," "g," and "i."
-Review of these graphemes and phonemes is woven through the Cycle 7 poem.
+Students continue this throughout the module with each new cycle poem. - During Cycles 1-7, students learned the letters "a," "t," "h," "p," "n," "c," "m," "r," "v," "s," "g," "i," "l," "d," and "f."
+Review of these graphemes and phonemes is woven through the Cycle 8 poem.